Developing Healthy Habits

 Questions to Reflect On

-• How can rest become a purposeful part of your routine?
+• How can rest be part of your routine to honor God?

 5. Surrounding Yourself with Positive Influences